 Learn About Perfume

 Widely referred to as the “Perfume Capital of the World,” the town of Grasse has a long history producing sweet scents.
 This is where the pink roses used to create the famous Chanel n.5 perfume are grown, and other flowers such as lavender, jasmine and violet are cultivated in the fields around town.
 Many perfume companies are based here, such as Fragonard and Galimard, and most offer tours of their factories and fields.
-Be sure to pay a visit to the International Perfumery Museum where you’ll learn the history of this craft over the span of 3,000 years.
+Be sure to pay a visit to the International Perfumery Museum where you'll learn the history of this craft over the span of 3,000 years.
 Another fun activity is to create your own scent at the Galimard studio: have fun combining base, heart and head notes to create your ideal fragrance!
-This is only 1 hour away by car from Le Mas Villa, so it would be a fun and educational day-trip!
+This is only 1 hour away by car from the De La Barre Villa, so it would be a fun and educational day-trip!

 Head Further Afield